 - Places to hang newsprint: You may be using a lot of newsprint or other board space during your meeting.
 Can you use tape without damaging the walls?
 Is an easel available?
 Is there enough space so that you can keep important material visible instead of removing it?

-- Microphones and audio visual equipment: Do you need a microphone?
+- Microphones and audio-visual equipment: Do you need a microphone?
 Video cameras?
-Can someone set up and test the equipment before you start?
+Be sure to have someone set up and test the equipment before you start.

 To build a safe as well as comfortable environment, a good facilitator has a few more points to consider.
 How do you protect folks who are worried their ideas will be attacked or mocked?
 How do you hold back the big talkers who tend to dominate while still making them feel good about their participation?
 Much of the answer lies in the Ground Rules.